gmackie/wifipineapplepager-payloads/library/user/evil_portal/README.md

 **By using these payloads, you agree to:**
 - Only use on networks/systems you own or have explicit permission to test
-- Comply with all local, state, and federal laws
+- Comply with all local, state, and federal law
 - Take full responsibility for your actions

 The authors and contributors are not responsible for misuse or damage caused by these tools.